The Bible in pop culture

 The phrase is original to the film.
 The Bible does not describe angels earning wings.

-Read the full entry → - Paraphrased Television · 2003
+Read the full entry → - Thematic Television · 2003

 Joan of Arcadia — God in human form